Medically reviewed by Drugs.com. Last updated on Jun 1, 2020.

 Canadian labeling: Hypersensitivity to pasireotide or any component of the formulation; moderate or severe hepatic impairment (Child-Pugh B or C); uncontrolled diabetes (HbA1c ≥8%) despite receiving anti-diabetic therapy; NYHA Class III to IV heart failure; cardiogenic shock; second- or third-degree atrioventricular (AV) block, sinoatrial block, sick sinus syndrome (unless patient has a functioning pacemaker); severe bradycardia; congenital long QT syndrome or baseline QTc interval ≥500 ms.

-Acromegaly (Signifor LAR): IM: Initial: 40 mg once every 28 days; for patients who have not normalized GH and/or IGF-1 levels after 3 months, increase to a maximum of 60 mg.
+Acromegaly (Signifor LAR): IM: Initial: 40 mg once every 28 days; for patients who have not normalized GH and/or IGF-1 levels after 3 months, may increase to a maximum of 60 mg once every 28 days.
 If adverse reactions occur or IFG-1 level decreases to less than lower limit of normal, decrease dosage (temporarily or permanently) by 20 mg decrements.

 Missed dose: If a dose is missed, dose may be given up to but no later than 14 days prior to the next dose.